On the Radar

 disclosure challenges that result in the recognition of infrequent or unusual gains,

 charges, or losses and may consider non-GAAP adjustments for these items.
-In its
+To help

-disclosures about the financial impact of the Russia-Ukraine war and related
+financial impact of the Russia-Ukraine war and related supply-chain disruptions.
+The

 Prominence